-We have been holding camp since 1981.
-Chuck Koeppen and Caroyln Yost teamed up to bring together high school runners in the summer time to build relationships, share knowledge, and train for the upcoming cross country season.
+Since 1981, Chuck Koeppen has brought together high school runners in the summer time to build relationships, share knowledge, and train for the upcoming cross country season.
 Over the last forty years we have continued those efforts by extending camp to middle school runners too.
 We continue to be able to offer guest speakers and staff with immense experience and insight in both track and cross country.
 While All-Star Cross Country Camp provides some great practical opportunities, campers love the opportunity to gather and have fun.
 We have numerous tournaments throughout the week building camper relationships not only with teammates they attend camp with, but also with other runners from across Indiana and the Midwest.

-All-Star Cross Country Camp provides middle school and high school students with a week of FUN, running, FUN, training insights, FUN, connecting with teammates and peers in the sport, FUN, interaction with a high-achieving staff, and FUN.
+All-Star Cross Country Camp provides middle school and high school students with a week of running, training insights, connecting with teammates and peers in the sport from around the Midwest, interaction with a high-achieving staff, and FUN.

 To share knowledge and experience in the physical and mental aspects of cross country and to improve total readiness for the upcoming cross country season.
-Athletes will have a general pre-season conditioning opportunity, along with a strong emphasis on running skills and modern training theories combined with recreational fun.
-Training methods and workouts will correlate to each individual athlete's fitness level.
+Athletes will have a general pre-season conditioning opportunity, with a strong emphasis on creating community with peers, improving running skills, and education on a variety of training topics.
+Training and workouts will correlate to each individual athlete's fitness level.

 While camp offers opportunities to gain both physically and mentally, we truly are about having fun.
 Besides the running and learning, campers are engaged with tournaments throughout the week.
 Euchre, 3 v 3 basketball, ultimate frisbee, co-ed volleyball, and ping pong fill the days.
 Winners are award Camp Champ t-shirts to commemorate their victory.
 There's also camper bingo throughout the week for some fun prizes.